The Hospital Outreach Post-Suicidal Engagement service and LGBTIQ+ community

 This phase of the project will include:

-NWMPHN has already developed free training modules for general practitioners, nurses and mental health professionals to enable better care for LGBTIQ+ people, especially trans, gender-diverse and non-binary (TGDNB) clients.
+NWMPHN has developed free training modules for general practitioners, nurses and mental health professionals to enable better care for LGBTIQ+ people, especially trans, gender-diverse and non-binary (TGDNB) clients.

 Other suicide prevention and postvention services